India's Mutual Fund Boom Meets FII Volatility in 2025

 While India's overall mutual fund growth impresses, the ETF story is extraordinary.
 In a market historically dominated by active management, passive investing has suddenly caught fire.

 When EPFO — India's largest retirement fund — began allocating to equity ETFs in 2015, it sent a powerful signal.
 If the government's own pension system trusted ETFs with worker savings, why shouldn't retail investors?
+Always assess your risk profile before considering any investment.

 Despite this growth, India's ~$100B ETF market remains tiny compared to the U.S. ($7T+), Japan's GPIF allocation ($1.7T), or even China (~$300B).
 The headroom for expansion is enormous, especially as India's savings rate approaches China's and regulatory barriers continue falling.